Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 variants.
 This is dictated by the `WorldRole` argument in the `LatiosWorld` constructor.

-These systems have special `IRateManagers` attached to them which modifies their behavior to support additional features.
+Some of these systems have special `IRateManagers` attached to them which modifies their behavior to support additional features.

 ## System Creation in LatiosWorld